LEVC TX vs Nissan Dynamo Electric Taxi

 The fully-adjustable and ergonomically-designed seat delivers drivers supportive comfort throughout the day.
 Powerful automatic air conditioning keeps drivers cool under pressure.

 The angled central touchscreen provides access to all of the vehicle’s systems and settings, from incoming calls to satellite navigation assistance.

 The TX has completed more test mileage than all of the previous models put together, put through its paces in places such as the Arctic tundra - as well as in the busy urban settings where it will most commonly be used.

 Dynamo Electric Taxi

 The Nissan Dynamo Taxi has Vehicle Dynamic Control (VDC) that continuously monitors driving ability.
 It will recognise under and over-steering and can compensate for this by reducing speed or applying gentle braking, keeping drivers and their passengers safe.
-The cab also comes with tyre pressure monitoring.
+The cab also comes with tire pressure monitoring.

 Price and running costs

 The LEVC TX outright price is set at £57,099, meanwhile, the taxi is also available to lease from £184.
 Included in the price is the delivery charge, first registration fee and the £7,5000 plug in taxi grant issued by the Office for Low Emission Vehicles (OLEV).
 The taxi only requires scheduled servicing every 25,000 miles.